andrea260198/quant_finance/README.md

-With `plot_yield_curve.py` script I want to show how the exact formula for the yield curve using Vasicek short-rate model can be approximated by using Monte Carlo.
+With `plot_yield_curve.py` script I want to show how the exact formula for the yield curve using Vasicek short-rate model can be approximated by using Monte Carlo and Quasi-Monte Carlo.
 The Monte Carlo simulation makes use of "multiprocessing" package.
 Indeed, every simulation is run in a separate process.

 ![image](images/yield_curve.png)

+Thanks to Quasi-Monte Carlo methos it is possible to obtain faster convergence, O(1/M), than using Monte Carlo, O(1/sqrt(M)).